geraldo-netto/legome/README.md

 # legome

 Legome is a python script that uses [OpenCV](https://opencv.org/) to apply Lego colour palette into the input picture.
-The idea is to convert images and then transform in lego frame! :)
+The idea is to convert images and then use the image to sort of convert images into a 'lego painting'! :)

 ## Install